InsaLan/VPNator/README.md

 ### Technical generalities

-Various aspects of the playbook can be modified on a global level.
-  - The port on which OpenVPN should listen for incoming connections is modified around line 35 in the `port` variable
-  - The protocol used by OpenVPN to transmit data is determined by the variable `protocol`
-  - The variable `ovpnNumber` contains a unique identifier used to distinguish files from a specific VPS and its associated VPN
-  - Default arguments passed to OpenVPN are defined by the variable `default_args`.
-Additional arguments should be written in `extra_args`.

-Our version of VPNator connects to any remote machine under the `vpn` group with the login `debian`, and no password.

 The way VPNator is typically run at INSALan, a simple call to `ansible-playbook`, passing any flags if needed, is enough.
 However, if your remote user happens to need a sudo password, or the remote SSH connection requires a password (or keys you haven't loaded), then :
   - Remember to load any keys you need to before you start the playbook
   	```bash